Internships and Careers

 Where can I intern?

 Interns are partnered with organizations (sponsors) that represent an area of interest which students would like to pursue.
 Examples of previous sponsors and links to more information can be found below, however keep in mind that new partnerships are created every semester.
 Have a sponsor in mind?
-Contact Dr. Mahoney to discuss the possibility of partnering with an organization not listed below.
+Contact Dr. Lende to discuss the possibility of partnering with an organization not listed below.

 When can I do an internship?